 ‘Medusa‘ by Louise Bogan is a five stanza poem that is made up almost entirely of sets of four lines, or quatrains.
 The only stanza that strays from this pattern is the second, which is expanded to five lines.
 Without regard to the change in line numbers, the rhyming pattern of the poem does remain consistent throughout.
-The second and last line of each stanza rhyme while the others do not.
-You can read the full poem here.
+The second and last lines of each stanza rhyme while the others do not.

 Summary of Medusa